Ford Ranger (T6): Safety

 The first-generation T6-based Ranger is equipped with six airbags (seven in Europe).
 Along with dual front and side airbags, the Ranger is equipped with curtain airbags; European versions are equipped with a driver-side knee airbag.
 Along with standard anti-lock brakes, the Ranger is equipped with emergency brake assist.
 The twin-piston 302 mm by 32 mm front brake rotors are joined by 270 mm by 55 mm rear drums (on two-wheel drive Rangers) and 295 mm by 55 mm rear drums (on Hi-Rider and all 4x4 Rangers).
 The Latin American Ranger is equipped with rear drum brakes.

 Australian-market XLT and WildTrak variants have the optional Tech Pack which includes adaptive cruise control, lane keeping aid, lane departure warning, automatic high beams, front windscreen mounted camera and a radar placed in the front right side of the grille.

-The Ranger in its most basic Latin American market configuration with 3 airbags and no ESC received 3 stars for adult occupants and 4 stars for infants from Latin NCAP in 2016 (one level above from 2010-2015).
+The Ranger in its most basic Latin American market configuration with 3 airbags and no ESC received 3 stars for adult occupants and 4 stars for infants from Latin NCAP 2.0 in 2016.

-The Ranger in its most basic Latin American market configuration with 3 airbags received 4 stars for adult occupants and 4 stars for infants from Latin NCAP in 2019.
+The Ranger in its most basic Latin American market configuration with 3 airbags received 4 stars for adult occupants and 4 stars for infants from Latin NCAP 2.0 in 2019.